 Sometimes I place onions or celery in the turkey cavity.
 But more times than not I don’t bother with that step and my turkey always turns out delicious.
 Who knew roasting a turkey could be so uncomplicated?

 No More Turkey-Roasting Bags

 In past years when I was preparing to roast a turkey I always purchased a roasting bag.
-I thought that was the only way to avoid a turkey with white meat so dry you needed boatloads of gravy just to choke it down.
+I thought that was the only way to avoid a turkey with meat that turned out so dry you needed boatloads of gravy just to choke it down.

 Well ok then, buh-bye turkey bags!

 The roasting bag isn’t important.
 What IS important is cooking your turkey to a safe temperature without overcooking it.
 The overcooking is what usually dries out the meat.

 To make sure my turkey is cooked to perfection but no longer, I now use my *Meater Meat Thermometer.

 I swear cooking in the oven, grill or even my solar oven has been significantly simplified since getting that thermometer!
 Heck it allows me to track the progress right from my smart phone.
 SMART!
 LOL.